treylitefm/conway-octo-fiesta/README.md

 ## Bonus

 John Conway is an awesome mathematician.
 Feel free to read up on him on [wikipedia].
-Personally, my favorite concotion of is the [Doomsday algorithm].
+Personally, my favorite concotion of his is the [Doomsday algorithm].
 Cool party trick, no?

 [here]: <http://www.bitstorm.org/gameoflife/>
 [wikipedia]: <https://en.wikipedia.org/wiki/John_Horton_Conway>